 Heroes: This Peter/Claude fan community has a bunch of Fan Fic that treats Peter Petrelli as a competent person while keeping the naivete and innocence that are an integral part of his character.
 Essentially, they make him a much more interesting character than canon has of late.

 There are also a bunch of fics out there that stop or undo Elle's death and she runs off to live with Sylar (despite having tried to kill her again) or Peter, or Claire happily ever after.
 There are also stories where she shows up alive and well at the Sullivan brothers carnival.
 Elle is quite popular in this because writers like to undo what some feel were poor handling of her character (Other examples include: She never walks into Pinehearst or she is rescued before Sylar gets to her.
 And then there are the stories where she is revived by means of Claire's blood

 After the second season finale of the new series, the internet was flooded with Fix Fics of Rose escaping the Alternate Universe in which she was trapped so she and the Doctor could return to making googoo eyes at each other.
-Became canon with the fourth season finale, though with a method far more inventive than any of the fans devised (not that such a thing was difficult).
+Became canon with the fourth season finale.
 That same finale, however, spawned its own flood of Fix Fics with Donna regaining her memories.

 Many, many Torchwood fics, which undo (from the end of series 2) Tosh and Owen's deaths.
 And an even larger raft of post-series 3 fics which address Ianto's death and Jack's actions regarding his grandson.
 One large and vocal subset of these fans have even created a campaign and a website to coordinate efforts to petition The Powers That Be to bring Ianto back.
 Unlike the series creators or one main actor's comments in interviews, there are well over a thousand registered members — with more joining daily.